bloominstituteoftechnology/front-end-project-week/NOTES.md

 - One thing to be aware of is that this server is a shared resource.
 Any notes you enter will be viewable to everyone who connects to the server.

-- A note has this basic format:
+- A note has this basic format.:

 ```js
   {